 Gary is a member of the Board of Trustees of The Air Force Judge Advocate General’s School Foundation and served for 10 years on the Board of Trustees of the David Posnack Jewish Day School.
 He is the past chair of the City of Hollywood Charter Review Committee, past vice-chair of the City’s General Obligations Bonds Oversight Committee, and was a member of the City’s Ad Hoc City Attorney Screening Committee.
 He’s also served as a member of two Citizen Advisory Panels appointed by the Miami-Dade County Board of Commissioners to study municipal incorporation issues.

 As a Colonel in the U.S. Air Force Reserve, he was an instructor in the basic and advanced Trial and Defense Advocacy courses of The Judge Advocate General’s School, U.S. Air Force, at Montgomery, Alabama.
-He continues to serve as an adjunct faculty member in the University of Miami Law School’s Litigation Skills Program.
+He served for many years as an adjunct faculty member in the University of Miami Law School’s Litigation Skills Program.